eurotools/blender-addon/README.md

 # Euroland Blender add-on

-Import and export intermediate Eurocom formats for *Sphinx and the Cursed Mummy* in Blender.
+Export intermediate Eurocom formats for *Sphinx and the Cursed Mummy* in Blender.
 This project aims to reimplement the missing *3ds Max* (EIF, ESE) and *Maya* (RTG) plug-ins and make creating Euroland assets possible.
 Heavily work in progress.

 > ➥ *You can [download the latest version from the Releases tab](https://github.com/Swyter/sphinx-euroland/releases/tag/latest)*.